samschloegel/qlab-scripts/README.md

 ### Show overrides, position windows

-- Moves the floating overrides window to the corner of the screen and adjusts the workspace window to not overlap it horizontally - a useful alignment tool if you need to the overrides window open peristently throughout a show.
+- Moves the floating overrides window to the corner of the screen and adjusts the workspace window to not overlap it horizontally - a useful alignment tool if you need to keep the overrides window open peristently throughout a show.

 ---